umayr/abracadabra/README.md

 # Abracadabra
-> Dark magic to keep you from committing crazy code.
+> Helps you keep your code less crazy by adding either eslint or jshint in the pre-commit hooks.

 ## Usage